FikraDev/FikraDev/README.md

 My name is Ryan, a Business Systems Analyst with a passion data, infrastructure and Devops.
 I am currently acquiring the skills to branch out into the Data Engineering/DataOps career path.

+I am a lover of opensource technologies and whenever possible, prefer to use it over closed source.

 I am currently:

 <ul>